Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Update your server configuration to support TLS 1.2 or TLS 1.3.
+- Update Server Configuration: Configure your server to use the latest TLS version (currently TLS 1.3).

 What It Means:

-- The private key does not match the certificate.
+- The private key associated with the certificate was exposed.

 How to Fix It: